This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. Some links are affiliate links.

 The Big Football Game will be here before you know it!
 My family and I love football, and this year for extra football party fun we decided to build the ultimate Football Snack Stadium!

 My stadium consists of slanted “stands” filled with snacks that surround a field made from salsa.
 To make the stands we used the cardboard soda boxes from the soda I bought for the party, which is a great way to use what you already have.
 These stands are light and portable and large enough to hold lots and lots of yummy snacks for a huge football party.

-My 16 year old son is excited about the idea of throwing a big themed football party this year, so we worked together to create our stadium.
-For the snack stadium (and the party) I bought six 12 packs of 12 oz soda, three Pepsi™ and three Diet Pepsi™.
-To make the stands we carefully cut each 12 pack of soda in half, along the handle line, and removed the soda from inside.
+My teenage son is excited about the idea of throwing a big themed football party this year, so we worked together to create our stadium.
+For the snack stadium (and the party) I bought six 12 packs of 12 oz soda.
+For the stands we carefully cut each 12 pack of soda in half, along the handle line, and removed the soda from inside.